Trooper

 Share this Memorial

-He observed a motorist commit a traffic violation at an intersection near Cambridge City and began pursuing the vehicle.
-The 13-mile chase led to a T-intersection and due to the dust created by the violator's vehicle, Trooper Clevenger was unable to see ahead to an embankment, struck it head-on with his squad car and overturned.
+The 13-mile chase led to a T-intersection when the driver turned north.
+Due to the dust created by the pursued vehicle, Trooper Clevenger was unable to see ahead to an embankment, struck it head-on with his squad car and overturned.

 Trooper Clevenger, from Centerville, was assigned to the Connersville post.
 He was survived by his wife, parents, paternal and maternal grandfathers.